josephtule/reaction-wheel-pendulum/README.md

 $$ \chi_{A}(s) = |\lambda I - A + BK| $$

 Pole placement is the act choosing the poles or eigenvalues desired for a system.
 Choosing stable poles causes a system to be stable.
 Once the stable poles are chosen (2 needed for our system), create a desired characterisitc equation and set it equal to the system characteristic equation

 $$ \chi_{d}(s) = (\lambda_1)(\lambda_2)...(\lambda_n) = |\lambda I - A + BK| $$

 Expand the set of binomials of the left hand side and compute the determinant of the right hand side then solve for the undetermined elements in the K matrix.
+The numerical results can be seen below in the MATLAB results section.

 ### LQR
 ### MPC
-### Challenges

 ## Estimation
 ## Extended Kalman Filter